Introduction

 theme_minimal()

 The category 5 classification encompasses wind speeds of 157+ mph.
 As an open-ended category, increased damage costs may be associated with an increasing number of category 5 storms.
 More storms will likely be classified as category 5 due to increasing wind speeds (as a result of increasing storm intensity).
-So, max wind speed (highest_wind_speed
+So, max wind speed (highest_wind_speed) will likely be the most important predictor in my model.
+Since rainfall (rain_inch) intensity is also expected to increase with climate change, it will be crucial to include as well.

 Expand Code